S1mp3r/circuit-breaker/README.md

 ## Endpoints

 - `GET /api/v1/publications`: Retrieves a list of publications.
 This **not** endpoint is protected by a circuit breaker.
 - `GET /api/v1/publications/{id}`: Retrieves a specific publication by its ID and all their comments.
 This endpoint is **not** protected by a circuit breaker.
 - `POST /api/v1/publications`: Creates a new post.
 This endpoint is **not** protected by a circuit breaker.
+- `POST /api/v1/comments`: Creates a new comment to a post.
+This endpoint it **not** protected by a circuit breaker.
-   `GET /api/v1/comments/{id}`: Retrieves a list of comments of a specific publication by its the publication ID.
-This endpoint **is protected** by a circuit breaker.
+- `GET /api/v1/comments/{id}`: Retrieves a list of comments of a specific publication by its the publication ID.
+This endpoint **is protected** by a circuit breaker and can only be access from `/api/v1/publication/{id}`.

 Run the application to see with more details:

 - `http://localhost:8080/swagger-ui/index.html`

 ## Services

 - `PublicationService`: Handles the business logic for managing publications.
 - `CommentService`: Handles the business logic for managing comments, including saving and retrieving comments in Redis while the system is offline.
-(This is a mock)

 ## Technologies Used